Ernest Flagg: Flagg System Homes

 Flagg tested some of his designs for modest homes on his Staten Island estate, and many of these demonstration models are still in use.
 Afterwards, more were built around New York and across the US.
 Flagg worked with particular builders, training them on his system.
 The builder sent the clients' requirements to Flagg, he sent back plans, the builder and local inspectors adjusted the plans for local building codes, and the builder constructed the home.
 In the Milwaukee, Wisconsin, area, over two dozen of these homes were built from 1924 to 1926, and they survive largely intact, now listed on the National Register of Historic Places.

 Personal life

 Ernest Flagg married Margaret E. Bonnell on June 27, 1899, in New York City.
 They had one daughter, Margaret Elizabeth, who became a well-respected small-scale portrait painter and is known professionally as Betsy Flagg Melcher.

-In 1912, Mr. and Mrs. Ernest Flagg were on their way to a party held by Stowe Phelps, a fellow architect, when their limousine struck and killed a boy (James McNamara) who had suddenly skated in front of the car.
+In 1912, Flagg and his wife were on their way to a party held by Stowe Phelps, a fellow architect, when their limousine struck and killed a boy (James McNamara) who had suddenly skated in front of the car.
 The couple drove the boy to the hospital but he died en route.